GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/4-create-a-simple-Vue-app.md

 ![Image of the footer area in the bottom of the VS Code application after starting the Go Live server.](../media/liveserver_port.png)

-You can then open the page in the live server by using two consecutive keyboard commands: **Alt+L** followed by **Alt+O**.
+You can then open the page in Live Server by using two consecutive keyboard commands: **Alt+L** followed by **Alt+O** on a Windows or Linux machine (**Option+L** followed by **Option+O** on a Mac).
 Note that the browser will not be displayed inside the VSCode editor, but rather will appear in a separate browser window.
-In the image below you can see VS Code on the left and an Edge browser running on the live server on the right.
+In the image below you can see VS Code on the left and an Edge browser running in Live Server on the right.

 ![Side-by-side images showing the VS Code application on the left with an open HTML file, and the same HTML page on the right displayed in a Microsoft Edge browser running on a live server.](../media/vscode_liveserver.png)